veedaisme/veeda-collective-canvas/docs/progress.md

     *   Removed the unused `LinkNode` component and its styles.

 *   **Next Steps:**
-    *   Implement double-click on canvas background to trigger block creation modal at that position.
     *   Implement double-click on link-type blocks to open the URL in a new tab.
     *   Implement link preview (fetch title/favicon) for link blocks, potentially using a backend function.
     *   Add capability to update block notes from the sidebar/sheet.